guntsvzz/DSAI-AIT/Project/Dependency Parsing Project/README.md

 ## Reference
 - Chapter 15 Dependency Parsing, Speech and Language Processing.
 Daniel Jurafsky & James H. Martin.
 Copyright c 2019.
 All rights reserved.
 Draft of October 2, 2019.
-- Covington, M. (2001).
+- Covington, M. A. (2001).
 A fundamental algorithm for dependency parsing.
-In Proceedings of the 39th Annual ACM Southeast Conference, 95–102.
+In Proceedings of the 39th annual ACM southeast conference (Vol. 1).
-- Nivre, J. (2003).
+- Nivre, J. (2003, April).
 An efficient algorithm for projective dependency parsing.
-In Proceedings of the 8th International Workshop on Parsing Technologies (IWPT).
+In Proceedings of the eighth international conference on parsing technologies (pp. 149-160).